 OSAP is a student loan program to assist students in paying for college and university.
 OSAP can fund schooling through loans (must be repaid), as well as grants (do not have to be repaid).
 Loan and grant amounts are based on educational costs, as well as personal and family financial circumstances.
 The amount of aid available to students can range from $1 up to grants that cover the full cost of tuition.

-Eligibility for the BSWD and CSG-PDSE will be automatically assessed if verification of permanent disability is included when applying for a student loan (eg. OSAP).
+Eligibility for the BSWD and CSG-PDSE will be automatically assessed if verification of permanent disability is included when applying for a student loan.
 Disability-related educational expenses must be approved by students' Accessibility Services office in order to qualify to be covered by the grants.

 The Government of Canada's Student Financial Assistance website has information and links to federal and provincial financial resources.

-Students with disabilities often have to work harder than their peers in pursuing their educational goals.
+Students with disabilities often have to work harder than their peers to pursue their educational goals.
 Students may have barriers to overcome, or additional expenses to pay for services, equipment, or treatment.
 For this reason, there are many scholarships (based on merit) and bursaries (based on need) for students with disabilities to help them in paying for college and university.
-Check out the websites below to see if you are eligible for the scholarships and bursaries, as well as how to apply:
+Check out the websites below to see if you are eligible for the scholarships and bursaries, as well as to see how to apply:

 There are also scholarships and bursaries for students with specific disabilities: